facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ### Special Cases

-If you've been paying attention, you may have noticed that when alphabetical lists and Roman numeral lists are **both** enabled, there are two conflicts: alphabetical lists can never start with `I` and Romans numeral lists can never start with single values of `M`, `D`, `C`, `L`, `X`, and `V`.
+If you've been paying attention, you may have noticed that when alphabetical lists and Roman numeral lists are **both** enabled, there are two conflicts due them relying on the same characters: alphabetical lists can never start with `I` and Romans numeral lists can never start with single values of `M`, `D`, `C`, `L`, `X`, and `V`.
 This is true for both uppercase and lowercase variants.
 This does not affect list items in the middle or end of a list.

 /// note
 It should be noted that these issues exists in pretty much all implementations that support this way of including both